Skip to main content

 Every year Betsi Cadwaladr University Health Board receives an NHS budget allocated to us by the Welsh Government to pay for our local population’s health services.

-In addition, the Welsh Health Specialised Services Committee (WHSSC) plan and provide specialised and tertiary services on behalf of Health Board in Wales to reduce duplication and ensure consistency.
+In addition, the NHS Wales Joint Commissioning Committee (NWJCC) plan and provide specialised and tertiary services on behalf of Health Board in Wales to reduce duplication and ensure consistency.

 Unfortunately the demand for NHS services is always greater than the money available, so we have to prioritise the use of funds carefully as it is not possible to fund every available treatment.